MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 ### Adding the prvBypassCustomPlugins privilege to another role

-Because the `prvBypassCustomPlugins` privilege is not available in the UI to set for different security roles, if you need to grant this privilege to another security role you must use the API.
+Because the `prvBypassCustomPlugins` privilege isn't available in the UI to set for different security roles, if you need to grant this privilege to another security role you must use the API.
 For example, you may want to grant this privilege to a user with the system customizer security role.

-The `prvBypassCustomPlugins` privilege has the id `148a9eaf-d0c4-4196-9852-c3a38e35f6a1` in every organization.
+The `prvBypassCustomPlugins` privilege has the ID `148a9eaf-d0c4-4196-9852-c3a38e35f6a1` in every organization.

 #### [SDK for .NET](#tab/sdk)